Hydrogen chloride: Reactions

-Hydrogen chloride can protonate molecules or ions and can also serve as an acid-catalyst for chemical reactions where anhydrous (water-free) conditions are desired.

-Because of its acidic nature, hydrogen chloride is a corrosive substance, particularly in the presence of moisture.
+In the absence of such polar solvents, hydrogen chloride functions as a weak acid.

 Structure and properties

 The structure of solid DCl, as determined by neutron diffraction of DCl powder at 77 K. DCl was used instead of HCl because the deuterium nucleus is easier to detect than the hydrogen nucleus.
 The extended linear structure is indicated by the dashed lines.

 Frozen HCl undergoes a phase transition at 98.4 K. X-ray powder diffraction of the frozen material shows that the material changes from an orthorhombic structure to a cubic one during this transition.
 In both structures the chlorine atoms are in a face-centered array.
 However, the hydrogen atoms could not be located.
 Analysis of spectroscopic and dielectric data, and determination of the structure of DCl (deuterium chloride) indicates that HCl forms zigzag chains in the solid, as does HF (see figure on right).